mdysrx/faker200/README.md

 `faker -f 3 -d 10` should create 10 directories, including 3 empty .txt files each

+`faker -h` show help

 ### Goal:

-The app is meant to practie solving programming problems using the Go language
+The app is meant to practie solving programming problems using the Go language.

-Idea and execution by Muhammad Yasser @ the 2024
+Idea and execution by Muhammad Yasser @ the 2024.

 Twitter/Github: @mdysrx